 The World Health Organization is trying to fight the tobacco epidemic.
 ‘World No Tobacco Day‘ is celebrated around the world every year on May 31.

-Do you have any interesting facts about tobacco that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about tobacco?
+Share them in the comments below!